Thomasomoke/alx-system_engineering-devops/0x19-postmortem/README.md

 start a tmux session on a window

-start another tmux session on another window curl on window one used strace on window 2 strace required as to kknow PID of Apache process as we needed to run strace attached to the Apache PID.
+start another tmux session on another window

+Use curl on window one

+used strace on window 2
+strace required us to know the PID of Apache process as we needed to run strace attached to the Apache PID.

-Ran strace on window 2 with apache PIDs. curl commands on window 1 (Curl -sI 127.0.0.1) gaves us an error message on window 1.
+Ran strace on window 2 with apache PIDs.

+curl commands on window 1 (Curl -sI 127.0.0.1) gaves us an error message on window 1.
   <error message
   No directory error